JonesKwameOsei/Create-and-Manage-Services-on-Docker-Swarm/README.md

 For encrypted overlay networks, ensure IP protocol 50 (IPSec ESP) is allowed.

 ## Setting Up the Swarm
-Before the creation of `swarm`, I will check if swarm is active and running.
+Before creating the `swarm`, I will check if the swarm is active and running.

 ```
 docker info
 ```